Percolation is Odd: Abstract

 \section{Abstract}

-We discuss the number of spanning configurations in site percolation.
-We show that for a large class of lattices, the number of spanning configrations is odd for all lattice sizes.
-This class includes site percolation on the square lattice and on the hypercubic lattice in any dimension.
+We prove a remarkable combinatorial symmetry in the number of spanning configurations in site percolation: for a large class of lattices, the number of spanning configurations with an odd or even number of occupied sites differs by $\pm 1$.
+In particular, this symmetry implies that the total number of spanning configurations is always odd, independent of the size or shape of the lattice.
+The class of lattices that share this symmetry includes the square lattice and the hypercubic lattice in any dimension, with a wide variety of boundary conditions.